casey-c/Bestiary/README.md

 ![Screenshot](github/example.png)

+## Controller Support

+As of v0.1.2 - there should now be support for controller users to open the overlay!
+Target a monster using the D-Pad, and then press the "view draw pile" button (left trigger by default).
+To close the overlay, press the cancel button (B by default).

 ## Config

 You can disable the *Shift* key modifier requirement in the Main Menu -> Mods -> Bestiary -> Config menu.
 This feature is enabled by default since it can be quite annoying to open up the menu if you right click while holding a card (e.g. canceling a card play after picking it up).